 FRUIT IN WATER RECIPES & VEGETABLES IN WATER RECIPES

 Let’s talk about infused water recipes and benefits!
 If you and your kids have never tried water with fruit or water with vegetables, you’re in for a refreshing treat (especially if you’re looking for summer healthy drink ideas and ways for kids to get enough water in their diets!).
-We’ll talk fruit infused water recipes and benefits of infused water, too!
+We’ll talk best fruit infused water recipes and benefits of infused water, too!

 What fruits are good to flavor water and make fruit flavored water?